namratarwtt01/OSIB_WebDevelopment/README.md

 □ Tech Stack:
 |HTML CSS JS |

-□ A beginner friendly internship for 1st year students interested in web development in future.
+□  This is a  beginner friendly- internship for 1st year students interested in web development in future.